Baha Men: TV and film appearances

 Baha Men appeared in a special scene from Between the Lions where Leona and Theo meet them while reading some books inside the library.

 They performed the theme song of the Playhouse Disney series Stanley, titled "My Man Stanley".

 Their track "Rat Race" appeared in the opening scene of the 2001 film Rat Race.

 Their track "Coconut" appeared in an episode of the Nickelodeon series ChalkZone, which also featured a parodied version of the band.

 They performed onstage for a Season 14 episode of The Bachelorette, which took place in the Bahamas.

+Their track "Who Let The Dogs Out" appeared in the 2000 film Rugrats in Paris: The Movie during the scene where Spike escapes the hotel room.

 Their track "Holla!" appeared in the opening and closing credits of Garfield: The Movie, and during one scene in the 2005 film Kicking & Screaming.

 Their track "Best Years of Our Lives" appeared in the rolling credits of Shrek.

 Their track "Crocodile Rock" appeared in the rolling credits of The Crocodile Hunter: Collision Course.

 Their track "Scooby D" appeared in Scooby-Doo.

 The band made an appearance on the big screen, when they starred as themselves in the 1994 romantic comedy My Father the Hero, starring Gérard Depardieu and Katherine Heigl.

+The Baha Men and their song "Who Let the Dogs Out" was used heavily by Zach Zucker during his solo stand-up comedy show, Jack Tucker: Comedy Standup Hour.
+The bit, which has repeatedly gone viral on TikTok, references the number of members in the Baha Men and how that number as well as the names of individual members is not common knowledge.
+Dyson Knight, a member of the Baha Men, made a cameo in the official special, Jack Tucker: Comedy Standup Hour, on the Stamptown YouTube channel.